 All models ordered with ExactEmerge or MaxEmerge 5e row-units

-NOTE: Retrofit kits and custom-built planters are equipped with SeedStar 3HP only, but can be upgraded by purchasing part number AA100382.
+NOTE: Performance upgrade kits are equipped with SeedStar 3HP only, but can be upgraded by purchasing part number AA100382.

 |Active Implement Guidance (AIG)||Compatible with SeedStar 4HP on Gen 4 displays with VT mode and required activations and subscriptions|